Cathedral of Santa Maria and San Donato

-To tell the truth, it seems that during his life, St.Donato did not have any conection to the Venetian lagoon.
+To tell the truth, it seems that during his life, St.Donato did not have any connection to the Venetian lagoon.
 Venetians used to procure important relics and to bring them back home from their travels (the contemporary Greek island of Cephalonia belonged to Venice at that time).
 It was one more way to obtain credence in international relations, prestige and… yes, increase tourism.
-The relics of St. Donato and most importantly, the enormous bones said to belong to the dragon slain by St. Donato were brought to Murano in 1125.
+The relics of St. Donato and most importantly, the enormous bones said to belong to the dragon slain by St. Donato was brought to Murano in 1125.

 Saint Donato himself lived in Tuscany, in the town of Arezzo in the 4th century.
-His parents were killed during the Christian persecutions and the boy was raised by clergyman to become a priest.
+His parents were killed during the Christian persecutions and the boy was raised by a clergyman to become a priest.
 His best friend was the future Roman emperor Julianus.
 Later in his life, Donato became a bishop of Arezzo, where he died.

 But if Domenico Michele brought back the relics from the Greek island of Cephalonia, how did the remains of St. Donato of Arezzo come to this island?

 Some sources state that the saint who was brought to Murano was the Bishop of Euboea St. Donatus.
 But this large island is on the other side of Greece?!

 Thus the author of this website is not at all convinced at the relics of St. Donato from Arezzo are in Murano.